SolidWallOfCode/ts-docs/buffer-writer.en.rst

    bw.write(thing2, thing2_len);
    bw.write(thing3, thing3_len);

-The remaining length is updated every time and checked every time, without having to remember.
+The remaining length is updated every time and checked every time.
 A series of checks, calls to :code:`memcpy`, and size updates become a simple series of calls to :func:`BufferWriter::write`.

 For other types of interaction, :class:`FixedBufferWriter` provides access to the unused buffer via :func:`BufferWriter::auxBuffer` and :func:`BufferWriter::remaining`.
 This makes it possible to easily